junwei1173/ExpenseTracker/ExpenseTracker/README.md

-Simple expense tracker with interactive UI
+Simple expense tracker with interactive UI.
+Built with JavaFX and SQLite